kreativekorp/rainbowdash/trunk/ReadMe.txt

 Fields

 When the high bit of the control channel is set, the control channel is treated as a field number.

 Fields 64-127 are determined by user-controlled registers.
+In the Rainbowduino 2.0 version of RainbowDashboard, all 64 registers are unique.
+In the Rainbowduino 3.0 version of RainbowDashboard, the first 32 registers are equivalent to the last 32 registers.
+(The last 32 registers had to be removed to make room for the larger buffers used by the Rainbowduino 3.0.)

 Fields 0-63 are the following time values:

    0 / 0x00 - milliseconds since 1970-1-1 UTC
    1 / 0x01 - ticks (60ths of a second) since 1970-1-1 UTC